 How long, then, will prophecy last?
-The argument at this point now shifts to Ephesians 2:20.
-The church is "built on the foundation of the apostles and prophets" (also see Eph 3:5).
+The argument at this point now shifts to Ephesians 2:20the church is "built on the foundation of the apostles and prophets" (also see Eph 3:5).
 If the apostle Paul refers here to two different functions or gifts the apostles and the prophets of the New Testament and the gift of prophecy was so foundational in building the Christian church that it does not continue to our day; its foundational work has been completed.
 But if, as others contend, the expression "apostles and prophets" refers to one and the same group in a type of figure of speech called a hendiadys, where two distinct words connected by a conjunction are used to express one complex notion ("apostles-who-are-also-prophets"), then the gift may still be operative today.
 However, no Greek examples of two plural nouns in this type of construction have yet been attested even though the construction is known in other combinations of words.

 Two answers are given, therefore, to the question of the termination of New Testament prophecy by modern interpreters.
 All agree that classical Old Testament prophecy and apostolic prophecy that delivered to us God's authoritative Scriptures have ceased.
-Others feel, however, that a secondary type of Christian prophecy continues today in the tradition of the New Testament prophet Agabus (Acts following them: "But false prophets also arose among the people, just as there will be false teachers among you, who will secretly bring in destructive opinions.
-They will even deny the Master who bought them - bringing swift destruction on themselves."
-(2 Pet.
-2:1, NRSV).
+Others feel, however, that a secondary type of Christian prophecy continues today in the tradition of the New Testament prophet Agabus (Acts 11:28; 21:10) and the prophets of 1 Corinthians 12-14.
+This second group is subordinate to the teaching of the apostles and subject to the criticism and judgment of the body as two or three individuals prophesy in the regular meetings of the church.